 You can select from the categories: Fakenews, Social, Gambling and Porn.
 The category Adware and Malware is enabled by default and can’t be disabled.
 Update Interval is set to weekly by default and can be changed to daily or monthly.

-Multiple Custom Blacklist entries can be added with a hostname or domains.
+Multiple Custom Blocklist entries can be added with a hostname or domains.
 Each one can be enabled or disabled, independently from the categories.

-All subdomains of the entered domain or hostname will be included in the blacklist.
+All subdomains of the entered domain or hostname will be included in the blocklist.